abelsj60/lexical-401/lined-code-node/v1/README.md

 - `getSettingsForCloning`

-  On creation, the `initialLanguage` option is converted to the `language` property.
-This could be a problem for reconciliation, as we need to pass the current node’s state forward.
-Done!
+  On creation, the setting for `initialLanguage` is converted to the `language` property.
+This is a problem for reconciliation, as I have to pass the current node’s state forward.
+No problem.
 This method passes `language` forward as `initialLanguage`.

 - `getSettingsForExportJson`

   Each `LinedCodeNode` contains its own `tokenizer`.
 Sadly, Lexical bans unserializeble function properties.
 No problem!
 This method replaces it with `null` on export.